vitoriopaulo/tributepage/README.md

 ## About the Pelicula Coffee Table

-The **Pelicula Coffee Table** pays a passionate and honorable tribute to the American movie industry.
+The **Pelicula Coffee Table** pays a passionate and honorable tribute to the Glamorous American movie industry.
 It embodies the essence of cinematic art and design.

 ## Enjoyment